johnrizzo1/intuit/README.md

 uv run intuit voice
 ```

+### MCP (Model Context Protocol) Integration

+Intuit supports the Model Context Protocol (MCP), which enables AI models to interact with external tools and resources in a standardized way.
+Intuit can function as both an MCP server (exposing its tools to other AI agents) and an MCP client (connecting to external MCP servers to use their tools).

-### MCP Server Mode
+#### MCP Server Mode

-Run Intuit as an MCP server to expose its tools:
+Run Intuit as an MCP server to expose its tools to other AI agents:

 ```bash
 uv run intuit mcp start-server --host localhost --port 8000